Eliot-Roxbergh/notes_pinephone/README.md

 ## Alarm app (that works in suspend)

-Default alarm app does not work in suspend (lol!), so try this one instead.
+Default alarm app does not work in suspend (lol!), so use this one instead.
+It did work when I tried it, but UI is slow.

 Birdie: Go here on phone and just build: https://github.com/Dejvino/birdie (https://wiki.mobian.org/doku.php?id=birdie).